peterhinch/micropython-async/v3/docs/THREADING.md

  1. The ISR and the main program share the Python GIL.
-This ensures that built in Python objects (`list`, `dict` etc.) will not be corrupted if an ISR runs while the object is being modified.
-This guarantee is quite limited: the code will not crash, but there may be consistency problems.
+This ensures that built in Python objects (`list`, `dict` etc.) will not be corrupted if an ISR runs while the object's contents are being modified.
+This guarantee is limited: the code will not crash, but there may be consistency problems.
 See consistency below.
+Further, failure can occur if the object's _structure_ is modified, for example by the main program adding or deleting a dictionary entry.
+Note that globals are implemented as a `dict`.
+Globals should be declared before an ISR starts to run.
+Alternatively interrupts should be disabled while adding or deleting a global.
  2. An ISR will run to completion before the main program regains control.
 This means that if the ISR updates multiple items, when the main program resumes, those items will be mutually consistent.
 The above code fragment will provide